basisproject/basisproject.github.io/faq.md

 ---
 layout: page
-title: "Frequently asked questions about socialism"
+title: "Frequently asked questions about Basis"
 permalink: '/faq'
 leader:
   subtext: '&nbsp;'
   image_raw: 'https://upload.wikimedia.org/wikipedia/commons/1/11/Socialism.JPG'
 ---

 During the course of this project's slow and steady creation, I've had many conversations and debates about it.
-Here are some of the common questions I've received and their responses **in the context of Basis** and the long term vision of how it might be implemented.
+Here are some of the common questions I've received and their responses.

 <div class="page-toc uk-align-right@s uk-width-1-3@s">
 * toc plz replace me
 {:toc}
 </div>

-## Is there central planning?
+## Is this central planning?

-No, not by default.
-Production is distributed.
-However, various aspects of production are [tuned by the system](https://github.com/basisproject/tracker/issues?q=is%3Aissue+is%3Aopen+label%3Atag%3Acybernetics).
-On top of this, planned companies can be created by members, so planning is not the default but is certainly not prohibited.
+No, not really.
+Production is distributed as it is in a market system.
+However, various aspects of production are [automatically tuned by the system](https://github.com/basisproject/tracker/issues?q=is%3Aissue+is%3Aopen+label%3Atag%3Acybernetics).
+On top of this, planned companies can be created by members, so while planning is not the default it is certainly not prohibited.

 ## Who decides who can start a company?